Technology Collaboration Programme by:

 EV Adoption

-Major Developments in 2023
+Major Developments in 2024

 Outlook

-Forecasts from three automotive market scenarios have been reported in the annual “Smart Mobility Report” published by the Italian Polytechnic Institute in Milan in October 20233.
-Results from scenarios of the distribution of passenger cars are summarised as follows:
+Compared to the previous year 2024, revised forecasts from three automotive market scenarios have been reported in the yearly “Smart Mobility Report” published by the Italian Polytechnic Institute in Milano in October 2024.

 • “Policy Driven” (PD) scenario: in this scenario, the number of electric vehicles is foreseen to reach 6,6 million by 2030.